niracreate/Streamline-app/README.md

 <div align="center">
     <p align="justify">
-   Streamline is an  mobile application that simplifies your digital experience by consolidating multiple features into a single platform.
+   Streamline is a mobile application that simplifies your digital experience by consolidating multiple features into a single platform.
 Say goodbye to switching between various apps and websites.
 With it, you can access a range of functionalities, reducing the need for multiple app downloads and saving storage space on your device.
 Enjoy a seamless user experience and discover a more efficient way to navigate your digital lifestyle.
     </p>
 </div>